Reciprocal Agreements and What They Mean for Your Business

-Unlike federal withholding, which affects employers on a universal scale, states have their own game plans when it comes to withholding
+Unlike federal withholding, which affects employers on a universal scale, states have their own game plans when it comes to withholding.
+If you have employees that work and live in different states, they might be subject to reciprocal agreements.

 What Is a Reciprocal Agreement?